Norwich student Jack Carlson earns spot in NASA Student Airborne Research Project

 Landing the internship was surreal and surprising, Carlson said.
 He thought the you’ve-got-it email was just a response to a query.

-“The impact of the first sentence didn't feel real at first, and I was so fixated on thinking it was the email to answer my question until after going back a couple times,” he said, adding that he hopes the internship will give him senior thesis ideas.
-“This was a program where I legitimately thought I wouldn't make it in.
+“The impact of the first sentence didn’t feel real at first, and I was so fixated on thinking it was the email to answer my question until after going back a couple (of) times,” he said, adding that he hopes the internship will give him senior thesis ideas.
+“This was a program where I legitimately thought I wouldn’t make it in.

 “The feeling was one of shock at first and then just being overwhelmed with the knowledge I get to be part of something as big as this.”